 Up here you’ll get views to rival even those of Aiguille du Midi, since this time you get see the Aiguille du Midi and Mont Blanc in all its terrifyingly immense glory.

 At the top of Le Brévent there are a number of short walking trails around the top as well as much, much longer hiking trails that’ll spit you out in either Switzerland or Italy—do not confuse the two.
-And if you think that’s a possibility, consider springing for the travel insurance.
-If for no other reason than the fact that helicopter rescues are wicked expensive.

 6. Merlet Animal Park

-On the same side of the valley as Le Brévent and just a little further down the mountain (technically in the Les Houches, the town next door) is Merlet Animal Park.
+On the same side of the valley as Le Brévent and just a little further down the mountain (technically in Les Houches, the town next door) is Merlet Animal Park.